DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 using it, suggesting that network effects play a significant role.[^20] When we first met the residents, people did not know that satellite internet was an option, because no-one else they knew had chosen to subscribe.
-The ‘groupish’ (what we call 'demic') networked nature of internet adoption in remote Australia is explored further in Chapter 9.[^21]
+The ‘groupish’ (what we call ‘demic’) networked nature of internet adoption in remote Australia is explored further in Chapter 9.[^21]